 “Ongoing global trade tensions and other geopolitical factors have created uncertainty that contributes to an uneven demand environment said on his company’s earnings call Monday.
 The elongation of sale cycles we experienced since Q2 continues, particularly in larger deals.”

 While HPE’s overall revenue was down 9.1 percent in the quarter, server revenue was down 13%, and storage hardware dropped 12 percent.
 Dell’s data center hardware revenue for the reported quarter was down 6.1 percent year over year.
-Servers and networking products category was decreased by 16%, while storage revenue was up 6.9 percent.
+The servers and networking products category was decreased by 16%, while storage revenue was up 6.9 percent.

 Taking advantage of hybrid cloud

-With reorienting their businesses to focus on subscription-based services, both Dell and HPE aim to take advantage of hybrid cloud.
+With reorienting their businesses to focus on subscription-based services, both Dell and HPE aim to take advantage of hybrid-cloud.
 They provide customers to keep control of at least some hardware that runs their applications and stores their data.
 These two big vendors are also positioning themselves as end-to-end infrastructure providers for the modern enterprise.

 Cisco’s Infrastructure Platforms segment, which includes data center products, declined 1% to $84 million.
 Likewise, there was a decrease in sales of routing products dragged the entire segment down.